Who Are We?

-Learn about our Puget Sound Marine Youth Education Program (The 2019 season is now full.
-Look for 2020 info coming late fall.)
+Learn about our Puget Sound Marine Youth Education Program

 - Bring Puget Sound to your classroom – FREE Our educational presentations enhance marine education studies in your classroom.
 All presentations are provided at grade-appropriate level and customized to meet all student’s needs.
 NGSS topics include interdependent relationships in ecosystems, marine structures and functions, growth, development and reproduction of organisms, plus matter and energy in organisms and ecosystems to natural selection and adaptation, plus forces and interactions with tides.
-No field trip required!